General Astronomy Session

 Part 1: Astronomy Presentation

-• A 30-minute informative Astronomy & Night Sky Presentation under the stars (indoors if it is raining).
+• A 30-minute educational Astronomy & Night Sky Presentation under the stars (indoors if it is raining) with an astronomy expert.

 • Ask questions about the night sky and the universe.